SomeGuyWhoLovesCoding/s2ps/README.md

 *The type of autocorrector is similar but better than the claude.ai version made with react.js I've eventually scrapped.

-## Known Issues

-- Autocorrector may occasionally be overzealous with complex nested dialogue structures
-- Some specialized character syntax patterns may require manual correction
-- Performance may slightly degrade with very large script files (>10,000 lines)

 ## Release Notes

 ### 0.0.1